 While Rotary Youth Exchange has been around for a long time it is just starting in our district as only 50 students have participated thus far.
 We are excited to host our first student this year.
 Ana Clara is from Brazil and will live with 3 different host families in the Roswell High school district.
 We look forward to having Ana Clara as a part of our club and our community this year.

 Job networking is an outreach program at Roswell United Methodist Church that connects job seekers with local area employers that are hiring.
 Job seekers can get the clothes they need to dress for success, take a new LinkedIn headshot, have their resume reviewed, practice interviewing and have a nice dinner.
-Many members of our club volunteer for various roles during the bi-weekly networking event and our club sponsors dinner 4 times a year.
+Many members of our club volunteer for various roles during this virtual event.